Headkillah/chapter-merger/ReadMe.md

 The produced executable file is usually found under "bin\debug" or "bin\release".

 ## Why
 ChapterMerger was conceived not because of lack of tools and techniques to do the same task (e.g. MKVToolNix GUI options), but because simply searching for the right segment linked file in many MKV files and manually merging them is a pain in the buttocks.
 This program attempts to simplify these tasks.
-Although, this program was also born from simple frustration and at the same time as a pet project for C#.
+Although, this program was also born as a pet project for C#.

 ## Mono implementation support
 This program is not tested in [Mono](http://www.mono-project.com/).
 This program does not currently support Mono.
 Maybe, in the near future!